tamirrosenberg/WiFi-Stepper-Motor-Controller-v2/README.md

 # WiFi-Stepper-Motor-Controller-v2
 Control a Stepper Motor remotely using WiFI (ESP8266/DRV8825)

-## NOTE: In this project, you will find a new WiFi Stepper Motor Controller App for Magnetic Loop Antenna, that is replacing the old Blynk App!!! (as Blynk upgraded to v2 and removed v1 from the AppStore and the PlayStore).
+### NOTE: In this project, you will find a new WiFi Stepper Motor Controller App for Magnetic Loop Antenna, that is replacing the old Blynk App (as Blynk upgraded to v2 and removed v1 from the AppStore and the PlayStore).
 This project is replacing the old project that is now DEPRECATED: https://github.com/tamirrosenberg/WiFi-Stepper-Motor-Controller/edit/main/README.md

 ## Please help and support this project and the YoutTube channel with Patreon: https://patreon.com/rehamradio
 ## Thank You!